 In March of this year the US Supreme Court ruled that the use of GPS trackers represents a form of search, and thus requires a warrant.
 So far smartphones have yet to be used in the same manner — only dedicated trackers (like those fitted to vehicles) have been used, but the technology is essentially identical.

-Simply having a mobile phone — even a dumb phone — provides authorities with the means to track you via triangulation.
+Simply having a mobile phone—even a dumb phone—provides authorities with the means to track an iPhone, or any phone for that matter.
 Triangulation can be used to locate you using three cell towers (for example, if you’re lost) and as proof that you were in a specific location at a given time in court.
 Even if you don’t have a GPS chip, you can’t beat the cell towers if your phone is on.

 If you really are a secret agent on the run then you’ll want to avoid leaving a cellular footprint or paper trail at all.
 In Australia (and many other countries), you need a passport or valid form of ID to sign up for a mobile pre-paid plan or contract.
 When I visited South Africa, I experienced the same policy (and new SIMs expire after six months inactivity).
 In many countries, your name is quite literally tied to your phone number.